martinphellwig/ts_data/site/articles/modi_vivendi.rst

 Writing articles directly on that page is again not my preferred way of going about, I even try to avoid using programs like Word as I know that in the end it will always end up being a maintenance nightmare.
-I like to write in bare text format called reStructuredText abbreviated with rst)  and then convert it to any format I require, like HTML.
+I like to write in bare text format called reStructuredText, abbreviated with rst, and then convert it to any format I require, like HTML.
 This however would require me to script a conversion tool and knowing if I would start on that first I would never actually get anywhere closer to creating a video, so I just pushed myself to write a welcome page with that google sites online editor, which was not even